Overton Park: History

 In the 1960s and 1970s Overton Park was the subject of controversy when 26 of its 342 acre were slated by highway planners to be demolished to build Interstate 40 through the park to make it easier for suburban commuters to get to downtown.
 A small number of residents of midtown formed a group known as Citizens to Preserve Overton Park, and challenged the plan in court.
 Ultimately, the United States Supreme Court ruled in their favor in the landmark case Citizens to Preserve Overton Park v.
 Volpe.

 Nevertheless, the City of Memphis and Tennessee Department of Transportation continued to propose a number of alternatives for routing Interstate 40 through Overton Park, including building the highway in a tunnel, or in a deep trench.
-In 1978, Citizens to Preserve Overton Park successfully nominated the park to the National Register of Historic Places, thus guaranteeing that without approval from the U.S. Department of the Interior, Federal funding could not be used for projects that damaged the park's historic integrity.
+In 1978, Citizens to Preserve Overton Park successfully nominated the park to the National Register of Historic Places, thus guaranteeing that Federal funding could not be used for projects that damaged the park's historic integrity without approval from the U.S. Department of the Interior.
 The Memphis Commercial Appeal called the National Registration the "final nail in the coffin" of efforts to route Interstate 40 through Overton Park.

 Beginning in June 1974, the road system within the interior of Overton Park was gradually closed to motorized vehicles on weekends and holidays, which were called "People's Days".
-Although initially there were some objections, the new policy gained popularity, and the closures were made permanent on April 13, 1987 except for official vehicles.
+Although initially there were some objections, the new policy gained popularity, and the closures were made permanent on April 13, 1987, except for official vehicles.

 When the entirely white Hein Park community walled off access to Overton Park through West Drive, predominantly black neighbors from across Jackson Avenue sued under the Civil Rights Act of 1866.
 In 1981 a narrowly divided U.S. Supreme Court found the barrier was legal, although dissenting Justice Thurgood Marshall admonished that "a group of white citizens has decided to act to keep Negro citizens from traveling through their urban "utopia" and the city has placed its seal of approval on the scheme."

 Overton Park was selected for inclusion in the 2009 Landslide Program sponsored by The Cultural Landscape Foundation.
 This program "spotlights great places designed by seminal and regionally influential landscape figures, which are threatened with change."

 By vote of the Memphis City Council on December 6, 2011, the nonprofit Overton Park Conservancy assumed management of 184 acre of Overton Park.
 The 10-year agreement covers the East Picnic Area, Greensward, Formal Gardens, Old Forest State Natural Area, and Veteran's Plaza.
 The Levitt Shell, Memphis Brooks Museum of Art, Memphis College of Art, Memphis Zoo, and the Overton Park Golf Course are managed independently.